wp-plugins/videostir-spokesperson/readme.txt

 Manual install goes this way:

 1. Download ZIP archive with plugin to you server
-1. Installing
-1.1.
-Go to admin panel
+1. Go to admin panel
-1.1.
-Open "Plugins" section
+1. Open "Plugins" section
-1.1.
-Press "Add New"
+1. Press "Add New"
-1.1.
-Select "Upload"
+1. Select "Upload"
-1.1.
-Choose ZIP-file and press "Install Now"
+1. Choose ZIP-file and press "Install Now"
-1.1.
-After success, press "Activate Plugin"
+1. After success, press "Activate Plugin"
 1. Now you should see new menu item in left column.
 1. That's it!